-Besides this, however, Newfoundland is also one of the most beautiful natural attractions, including waterfalls, fjords, and cliffs.
-The natural structure of the island and the cold waters that surround it most of the year make it a frequent habitat for whales.
+However, Newfoundland is also one of the most beautiful natural attractions, including waterfalls, fjords, and cliffs.
+The natural structure of the island and the cold waters surrounding it most of the year make it a frequent habitat for whales.

-Newfoundland and Labrador are renowned for having sighted the greatest number of humpback whales every season due to their migratory patterns and because of the nutrient-rich waters found there.
+Newfoundland and Labrador are renowned for having sighted the greatest number of humpback whales every season due to their migratory patterns and nutrient-rich waters.

 Apart from humpback waves, it is also possible to observe killer whales, sperm whales, long-finned pilot whales (also known as pothead whales), minke whales, and blue whales.
 Apart from this, various species of dolphins can also be seen, along with porpoises.

-The best time to travel to Newfoundland for whale watching falls from May and lasts until September when some species start their migration towards warmer climates.
+The best time to travel to Newfoundland for whale watching falls from May until September when some species start migrating toward warmer climates.

-The Newfoundland cruise tours don’t just offer boat rides but also sea kayak tours that make the whale watching experience all the more personal and memorable.
+The Newfoundland cruise tours offer boat rides and sea kayak tours that make the whale-watching experience more personal and memorable.

-If staying on land is preferred, it is still possible to view as many whales as when on a cruise.
+If staying on land is preferred, viewing as many whales as on a cruise is still possible.

-All along the coastline are wonderful spots that promise a successful wave watching experience, although certain areas like Signal Hill, Cape Spear, Witless Bay and Strait of Bell Isle are the best.
+All along the coastline are beautiful spots that promise a successful whale-watching experience, although certain areas like Signal Hill, Cape Spear, Witless Bay, and the Strait of Belle Isle are the best.
 These are ideal spots to whale watch, as are many cliff faces and seaside trails along the beach area.

-The whale watching tours offered also introduce puffin watching and bird watching alongside watching whales, and this makes the Newfoundland rise tours a total package of entertaining cruises.
+The whale-watching tours also introduce puffin and bird watching, making the Newfoundland rise times a total package.

-Newfoundland is also one of the only places where the whale watching cruise comes with the added bonus of an iceberg tour in the winter.
+Newfoundland is also one of the only places where the whale-watching cruise comes with an iceberg tour bonus in the winter.

-Hudson Bay is a bay that is connected to both the Arctic Ocean and the Atlantic Ocean, the Arctic from the north, and the Atlantic from the east.
+Hudson Bay is connected to the Arctic Ocean and the Atlantic Ocean, the Arctic from the north and the Atlantic from the east.

-This bay has various river channels flowing into it, some of them including the Kazan, Thelon, Nelson, Churchill, Attawapiskat, and Koksoak rivers.
+This bay has various river channels, including the Kazan, Thelon, Nelson, Churchill, Attawapiskat, and Koksoak rivers.
 It possesses a few islands on its eastern side, namely the Sleepers, Ottawa, Belcher, and Nastapoka groups.

-The east coastal area of the bay possesses a great structure to watch whales from due to its naturally occurring cliff edges hat look out onto the sea.
+The bay’s east coastal area possesses a great structure to watch whales from due to its naturally occurring cliff edges that look out onto the sea.

-The climatic conditions in the Hudson Bay are usually very cold, and the sea below is mostly frozen over in certain parts of the year due to cold winds that blow ice in the direction of the bay from the rivers that flow into it.
+The climatic conditions in Hudson Bay are usually cold, and the sea below is mainly frozen over in certain parts of the year due to cold winds that blow ice in the direction of the bay from the rivers that flow into it.

-The bay is full of sea life that is frequently found feeding in and around the bay due to its abundance in food and nutrients.
+The bay is full of sea life frequently found feeding in and around it due to its abundance of food and nutrients.

-Beluga whales live in the warmer waters of Hudson Bay in the southern region, as opposed to the killer whales.
-Belugas are also seen closer to the shore than other species of whale due to their natural curiosity and breathing pattern, which takes them up to breathe every few minutes.
+Beluga whales live in the southern region’s warmer waters of Hudson Bay instead of killer whales.
+Belugas are also seen closer to the shore than other whale species due to their natural curiosity and breathing pattern, which takes them up to breathe every few minutes.

-In addition to whales and other sea life, Hudson Bay is also the home of polar bears that roam towards the northern region of the bay.
+In addition to whales and other sea life, Hudson Bay is home to polar bears that roam towards the bay’s northern region.

 The bay offers a range of tours and the ultimately rewarding experience of swimming with the beluga whales.